 Tuesday, January 3, 2017

-Earl Cecil and the Magpie
+Earl Cecil and the Magpie #T

 Our family moved from Nebraska to Canon City, Colorado the day before my fifth birthday.
 Dad was the new pastor of the little church, not yet built, on the corner of Seventh and Floral.
 The King family lived on the south edge of town, on the other side of the Arkansas River.
 This family attended our church.
 They had two teenage daughters, a son, Earl Cecil, about my age, and a younger daughter.
 A friendship developed between us boys to the extent that for the most part we saw each other on Sundays as we attended different schools and our homes were not quite within walking distance of each other.

 The Kings kept and raised a few hogs and at butchering time Dad would assist Mr. King with the chore of turning the pigs into meat.
 This provided an additional opportunity for playtime with Earl Cecil.
-To the best of my memory I never heard anyone call this child anything other than Earl Cecil.
+To the best of my memory, I never heard anyone call this child anything other than Earl Cecil.
 It was almost as if it were one name, Earlcecil.
 But back to the story.
-When we were probably about eight or nine years of age, Earl Cecil and I, that is, the Kings moved to Las Animas.
+When we were probably about eight or nine years of age, Earl Cecil and the Kings moved to Las Animas.

 Then Virginia and Marilyn, now young women, decided that marriage represented the life for them and as good fortune would have it each found the man of her dreams at about the same time and I suppose courtships ensued.
 The girls decided a double wedding would be the ticket and they asked my parent to perform the ceremony.
-The appointed day arrived and our family made the trip to Las Animas.
-It would possibly be a bit understated if I were to say that Earl Cecil and I were less than excited about the wedding and all the attendant folderol, but we were delighted to have the opportunity to catch up and spend time with each other simply horsing around and doing stuff that nine year old boys do.
+The appointed day arrived, and our family made the trip to Las Animas.
+It would possibly be a bit understated if I were to say that Earl Cecil and I were less than excited about the wedding and all the attendant folderol, but we were delighted to have the opportunity to catch up and spend time with each other simply horsing around and doing stuff that nine-year-old boys do.

 Image result for magpie